cylc/cylc-admin/docs/proposal-partially-satisfied-prerequisites.md

 ```

 The user intended `qux` to run but has made a mistake in the graph (should have been `bar | baz => qux`).
-This workflow will now stall due to `qux` being "required" and in the `waiting` state with nothing left to run.
+This workflow will now stall due to `qux` being in the `waiting` state with nothing left to run.

 Another example: